 But one party still loses: the motorists.

-They’re stuck.
+The passengers are stuck.
+They cannot possibly open their car door due to the sidewalk fencing.
 No real options if you park at this space.
 In this particular situation, the cars seem to fall last in the pecking order.
 For the militant urbanist, this isn’t a problem, of course: cars are the problem, and we defenders of city living should never try to accommodate them at the expense of a healthy walking environment.
 After all, it’s quite an improvement from the sidewalk fencing in downtown Chicago that I blogged about awhile ago, which clearly did nothing more than impede pedestrians’ ability to cross the street on a particular side of the intersection.

 But I’m not a militant urbanist, and I can recognize the need for a less lopsided arrangement.
 These images reveal a real predicament for a driver, and while this might seem like an isolated incident, I’d be be willing to bet the farm (or the entire slow food movement, in this case) that Lincoln Square, Lakeview, Lincoln Park, Roscoe Village, Wrigleyville, etc etc etc have plenty more examples where the the powers that be have rammed the puzzle pieces together.
 Cars park and the passenger can’t get out because of an impediment on the sidewalk.
 The fact remains that this is on-street parking we’re impinging upon here—the most spatially efficient kind, the easiest to integrate to a pedestrian/bicycle heavy environment, and, in many parts of Chicago, the only option on that block.
 Is it really in the best interest of the city to allow a streetscape improvement that effectively maims the adjacent parking spots?
 Sure, it won’t affect the driver of the car featured in the above photos.
 But in a dense environment like Chicago, where parking is never that easy, cars are more likely to have a passenger (or two or three) than a typical vehicle seeking a parking space in a huge lot in suburban, car-friendly Schaumburg.